promregator/promregator/README.md

       - targets: ['hostname-of-promregator:8080']
 ```

 Note that the option `honor_labels: true` is not required.
-Authentication currently not required / not available (yet).
+Authentication currently is not required / not available (yet).